xcart/xc5-manual/en/users/user_membership_levels.md

 Once the form is submitted, the store administrator will be able to either approve or decline the user's request for membership.

+To find out whether any users in the store have signed up for memberships, the store administrator should have a look at the membership levels table in the **Users > Membership levels** section: the number link in the **Users** column shows